Friday, 22 June 2018

-We set off at about 8:45 and left the bitumen at the cemetery on the edge of the village, taking a wide, flat dirt road that meandered between fields of young corn.
+We set off at about 8:45 and left the bitumen at the cemetery on the edge of the village, taking a wide, flat dirt road bordered by fields of young corn.

 The fresh GR signs on this route were a mystery to us, as our map did not show any GR in the vicinity (it subsequently appeared on IGN maps as the GR300).

 At the far side we crossed a tiny river and climbed the opposite bank through vivid greenery.

 The track had evidently been a major thoroughfare in the past and the cobbles were still mainly intact, although half swallowed by grass.

 We entered a pinewood and after passing over an old stone bridge we came to the village of Vissac and a tar road.
 The tar only lasted a few hundred metres before we were back on a dusty wheel track, rising towards a pass between two dome-like hills.